Knowing your blood group provides important information for emergencies such as blood donations, surgeries, or during pregnancy.

 is it important to know the baby's blood group?

-It does really matter whether your blood group is positive or negative because it does not cause any health complications until you are pregnant.
+blood group is positive or negative because it does not cause any health

-If a woman has an Rh-negative blood group and her partner is Rh-positive, their child might be Rh positive or Rh negative, depending on his parent’s blood type.
+group and her partner is Rh-positive, their child might be Rh positive or Rh

-There will be no harm to the woman or her developing fetus if she has the positive blood type and her child has a negative blood type.
+or her developing fetus if she has the positive blood type and her child has a

-Logically, if she has a negative blood group and her baby has a positive blood group, her blood cells may make antibodies against the baby's blood if they interact.
+blood group and her baby has a positive blood group, her blood cells may make

-There is always a chance that your blood and the baby's blood will interact during pregnancy and delivery.
-Having a positive blood group doesn't make a difference, even if your baby has a negative one.
+a positive blood group doesn’t make a difference, even if your baby has a

-This is because your blood cells have a protective Rh factor on their surface and can handle any other blood type in small amounts in your body.
+have a protective Rh factor on their surface and can handle any other blood

 In another way, if your blood is